lynnfaraday/aresmush.com/_root/fs3/fs3.3/experience.md

 ## Spending XP

 XP represents incremental learning or practice.
-You spend XP as you get it, so it's not like you save them up for months and then all of a sudden decide to learn or improve something.
-You're allowed to store up a few XP just in case you forget to spend them, but ideally they should be spent weekly.
+You spend XP as you get it, resulting in a slow progression toward the next rating.
+You're allowed to store up a few XP just in case you forget to spend them, but you don't save up a bunch to spend all at once.

 ## Limits on Learning